galoistom/notes/rep theory/block theory/Block theory ch2.md

 3) Any short sequence of $A$-modules ending in $U$ whose restriction to $B$ splits is already as a sequence of $A$-modules.

 *Proof*:
+The equivalence of 1,2 are already proved above (the special case of $C=0$).
+The map